top of page

 Aline’s research and pedagogical case studies have been recognized with several awards, including the Strategic Management Society Best PhD Paper Award and the European Foundation for Management Development case study competition award.
 Her work has been listed as part of INSEAD’s “50 Years, 50 Women, 50 Ideas” series.

-She currently serves on the Editorial Board of the Strategic Management Journal and sits on the Research Committee of the STR division for the Academy of Management Association.
+She currently serves on the Editorial Boards of the Strategic Management Journal and Organization Science, sits on the Executive Committee of the STR division for the Academy of Management Association, and is a Representative-at-Large for the Stakeholder Strategy Interest Group of the Strategic Management Society.